Holder hails Gabriel's 'massive heart' as Windies beat England

 “We all know when Shannon is fit and healthy, he is a handful and he proved it in this game.”

-For all Gabriel's heroics, the West Indies still needed to bat well after being set a target of 200 to win on Sunday's final day.
+For all Gabriel's heroics, the West Indies still needed to bat well after being set a target of 200 to win on yesterday's final day.

 They got there largely thanks to Jermaine Blackwood's 95.